Are There Remains of Aborted Babies Used in Vaccines?

 The document recognizes the great value of eradicating diseases that have plagued mankind for millennia, calling this a “milestone” of modern medical technology.
-The Catholic Church has always supported advances in all areas of medical technology as long as they adhere to moral standards.
+The Catholic Church has always supported advances in all areas of medical technology so long as they adhere to moral standards.
 However, over the past half-century, many morally questionable ― and outright evil ― practices have surfaced.
-Certain procedures that attempt to derive good from evil are ethically murky and create doubt, such as producing lifesaving vaccines from a procedure (abortion) that ends life.
+Certain procedures that attempt to derive good from evil acts are ethically murky and create doubt, such as producing lifesaving vaccines from a procedure (abortion) that ends life.

 The primary question is: How closely do vaccine users cooperate in the evil of abortion?

-There are generally three degrees of cooperation regarding the manufacture, sale and use of vaccines originating with aborted babies:
+There are generally three degrees of cooperation regarding the manufacture, sale and use of vaccines originating with aborted babies.

 - Somewhat removed from this direct cooperation in abortion are those who market, advertise and distribute the resulting vaccines.
-But these activities are also morally illicit, because they “could contribute in encouraging the performance of other voluntary abortions, with the purpose of producing such vaccines” [Moral Reflections, Section 6].
+But these activities are also morally illicit, because they “could contribute in encouraging the performance of other voluntary abortions, with the purpose of producing such vaccines” (Moral Reflections, Section 6).

 - Finally, there are the doctors and patients who use these vaccines, even though they know about their origin.
 They are permitted to use the vaccines when no alternative is available, in order to avoid “significant risks to their health” and “indirectly the [health of the] population as a whole.”
 However, this causes the “moral coercion of the conscience of parents, who are forced to choose to act against their conscience or otherwise to put the health of their children and of the population as a whole at risk.
-This is an unjust alternative choice, which must be eliminated as soon as possible” [Moral Reflections, Summary].
+This is an unjust alternative choice, which must be eliminated as soon as possible” (Moral Reflections, Summary).

 Father Tadeusz Pacholczyk, Director of Education for the National Catholic Bioethics Center, gives us some guidance on what specific actions we can take.
-He says that parents can:
+He says that parents can

 …ask their health-care providers for accurate information detailing whether particular vaccines were developed using cell lines of illicit origin.
 This engages the health-care profession in a discussion that it very much needs to become party to.
-Parents can make known their disagreement by writing to the pharmaceutical companies that manufacture the vaccines.
+Parents can make known their disagreement by writing to the pharmaceutical companies that manufacture the vaccines.3